YANGAn/yangan.github.io/_posts/2021-02-15-Basic-of-Machine-Learning.markdown

 use_math: true
 ---

 This article helps you understand the concept of Machine Laerning.
-The details of algorithms are not introduced here.
-The basic comes in FAQ format.
+It comes in the format of FAQ (Frequently Asked Questions), and focuses on the mysteries that I had during the study of machine learning.
+The general ideas of algorithms are also introduced here but not in details of mathematical basic or implementation.

 **What's the ML (Machine Learning)?**